Jaimes McKee: HKFC

-McKee started his senior career with the Hong Kong Football Club.
+McKee started his senior career with HKFC.
 He scored his first senior goal for the club against Eastern in the 80th minute on 16 October 2005.
 Even though during his first season he wasn't a regular first team forward, he scored an impressive 19 goals in 18 games in the second division league.
 McKee scored two hat-tricks during his first season, once against Korchina on 13 November 2005 and another against Kwok Keung on 12 February 2006.

-During the 2006–07 Hong Kong First Division League season, McKee scored two goals for the Hong Kong Football Club against league winners South China.
+During the 2006–07 season, McKee scored two goals for the HKFC against league winners South China.
 McKee was selected by Casemiro Mior for Hong Kong League XI after this incredible performance.
 He is the youngest player ever and the first Hong Kong FC player to be called up for the selection team.
 However, McKee was injured before the 2007 Lunar New Year Cup, and Ivan Jević replaced him.

-Along with Hong Kong Football Club's relegation, McKee was pursued by Sun Hei.
+Along with HKFC's relegation, McKee was pursued by Sun Hei.
 However, he joined Kitchee in 2007, saying it might be difficult to start in such a large club.

 Kitchee

 McKee made his Kitchee debut on 16 September 2007 in a 2–2 first division league draw with Eastern.
-He came off the bench on the 71st-minute for Cheung Kin Fung.
-McKee's first goal for Kitchee in the league match was against the Hong Kong Rangers at the Mong Kok Stadium on 14 October 2007.
+He came off the bench in the 71st minute for Cheung Kin Fung.
+McKee's first goal for Kitchee in the league match was against the Rangers at the Mong Kok Stadium on 14 October 2007.
 He was predominantly a substitute player for Kitchee during this time.
-However, in the league game against Wofoo Tai Po on 12 April 2008, he made a comeback by scoring two goals.
+However, in the league game against Tai Po on 12 April 2008, he made a comeback by scoring two goals.

-McKee got off to a great start of the season by scoring in the 12th minute against a new club TSW Pegasus on 7 September 2008.
+McKee got off to a great start of the season by scoring in the 12th minute against a new club Pegasus on 7 September 2008.
 He established himself as a regular first team player before the game against Sun Hei on 7 October 2008.
 However, he was not the main player for Kitchee during his studies at the University of Hong Kong, even he scored two goals surprisingly as a substitute player and led Kitchee 3–2 defeat Happy Valley on 15 March 2008.